lime-green/remote-docker-aws/README.md

 1. Develop and code!
 All services should be accessible and usable as usual as long as you are running `rd tunnel` and are forwarding the ports you need

-1. When you're done for the day don't forget to stop the instance to save $:
+1. When you're done for the day don't forget to stop the instance to save money:
     ```bash
     rd stop
     ```